How to Create a Scatter Plot in Tableau

 The Segment is encoded by colour and the Region is encoded by the shape.

-For this example, Tableau adds three linear trend lines—one for each color that you are using to distinguish the three categories.
+For this example, Tableau adds three linear trend lines—one for each colour that you are using to distinguish the three categories.

 6. Hover the cursor over the trend lines to see statistical information about the model that was used to create the line: